Documentation

 Background Processing

-When you switch away from an active chat, Claude keeps working.
+When you switch away from an active chat, the agent keeps working.
 You'll see the status dot change to green while it's processing, and to orange if it needs your permission before continuing.
 This means you can start a long task and work on something else while waiting.

 Permissions & Approvals